RFA Wave Chief: History

 On 12 December 1967, Wave Chief was severely damaged in a storm in the Mediterranean.
 Repairs were carried out at Gibraltar.
 On 25 April 1968, Wave Chief departed from Punta Arenas, Chile to rendezvous with the yacht Lively Lady, which was being sailed single-handedly around the world by Alec Rose.
 She escorted Lively Lady around Cape Horn, South America on 1 April.
-From 15–17 March 1973, Wave Chief assisted Icelandic Coast Guard, Royal Air Force and Royal Navy units in the unsuccessful search for survivors from the trawler Sjoestjaman.
+From 15 to 17 March 1973, Wave Chief assisted Icelandic Coast Guard, Royal Air Force and Royal Navy units in the unsuccessful search for survivors from the trawler Sjoestjaman.

 From May to August 1973, Wave Chief operated in support of Royal Navy units involved in the Second Cod War.
 She was decommissioned in August 1974 and laid up at Rosyth, Dunbartonshire.
 In September she was listed for disposal.
 Wave Chief was purchased for £208,825 to Thos.
 W. Ward.
 She arrived at Inverkeithing, Fife on 13 November 1974 for scrapping, which took place in 1975.